 NPOs are different from CBOs in that their solutions are not necessarily driven by the members of the community in which they work.
 The organisation's governing structure sets the objectives for the organisation, usually in response to a perceived need in the community, with or without community consultation.
 NPOs generally don't have programmes, or if they do, there are not a wide range of them, with most work performed routinely or through projects.

-NPOs in South Africa are registered as either a Non-Profit Organisation (Department of Social Development), Non-Profit Company (Companies and Intellectual Property Commission) or Trust (Master of the High Court).
+NPOs in South Africa are registered as either an NPO (Department of Social Development), NPC (Companies and Intellectual Property Commission) or Trust (Master of the High Court).

 The main difference between these legal entities is in their compliance requirements.

 In South Africa, the vast majority of NPOs are Voluntary Associations.